-Our common stock is traded on the Nasdaq Capital Market under the symbol "ITI" since February 8, 2016.
-Prior to that, our common stock traded on the NYSE MKT under the same symbol.
+Our common stock has traded on the Nasdaq Capital Market under the symbol "ITI" since February 8, 2016.
+Prior to that, our common stock traded on the New York Stock Exchange under the same symbol.

-As of May 31, 2022, we had 286 holders of record of our common stock according to information furnished by our transfer agent.
-The actual number of stockholders is greater than this number of record holders, and includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.
+As of June 26, 2023, we had 276 holders of record of our common stock according to information furnished by our transfer agent.
+The actual number of stockholders is greater than this number of record holders, as the total number also includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.